-Our red wines are first hand sorted, then optically sorted; each berry must meet our standards before it’s pressed and fermented in small oak barriques.
+Our red wines are first hand sorted, then optically sorted; each berry must meet our standards before it's pressed and fermented in Rousseau oak casks and small French oak barriques.
 Our whites are pressed whole cluster, wild fermented in custom Stockinger oak casks.
 Our goal with every one of our wines is to achieve optimal texture, layers of complexity, and integration with oak.

 Olivier, France's first Master of Wine, is the owner and winemaker of Domaine Zind-Humbrecht.
 The renowned estate has been in his family since 1620, and today is one of the world's leading Pinot Gris and Riesling producers.
 Olivier has an integral role in our white winemaking program, and also guides our transition to organic and biodynamic practices.